coder/coder/docs/admin/provisioners.md

 ## Scoped Key (Recommended)

 We recommend creating finely-scoped keys for provisioners.
-Keys are scoped to an organization.
+Keys are scoped to an organization, and optionally to a specific set of tags.

+To create a key for an organization that will match untagged jobs:

 ```sh
 coder provisioner keys create my-key \